ustwo/recipe-book/nepalese_potato_salad.md

 ## Intro

-"Aloo Achar" is a classic Nepalese  dish commonly served with as part of lunch or also as a starter at dinner parties.
-The crunchier vegetables are often varied according to taste (or family recipe!) but the dressing remains largely the same.
+"Aloo Achar" is a classic Nepalese potato dish commonly served with lunch or as a starter at dinner parties.
+The salad vegetables may be vary according to preference (or family recipe!) but the dressing remains largely the same.

 ## Ingredients (10 people)